 Mr Lachance – What, a thief and two feebs?

-Against all of their emerging hardships, the four of them remain boys for one last defining journey as they set off to find the dead body of a kid their age.
-Like most nostalgia, the memories facing the movie’s narrator – a now successful writer who is led down memory lane by a sudden and unexpected tragedy – are the stuff of half-truths, cushioned by the bubble of myth and imagination which protects children from the often brutal and sobering nature of a reality they are not yet prepared for.
-We all have those stories, those that imbue life with a sense of the fantastical and which we cling to in later life, recalling with great, synthetic warmth the heady lens of adolescent perspective.
+Against all of their emerging hardships, our young cast remain boys for one last defining journey as they set off to find the dead body of a kid their age.
+Like most nostalgia pictures, the memories facing the movie’s narrator ― a now successful writer who is led down memory lane by a sudden and unexpected tragedy ― are the stuff of half-truths, cushioned by the bubble of myth and imagination which protects children from the often brutal and sobering nature of a reality they are not yet prepared for.
+We all have those stories, those that imbue life with a sense of the fantastical, and which we cling to in later life, recalling with great, synthetic warmth the heady lens of adolescent perspective.
 The most memorable of these instances concerns the local junkyard dog, Chopper, an unseen beast who is rumoured to have been trained to have a rather cringing appetite, only to emerge as a golden pup of cutesy proportions.
-Then we have the junk man himself, a flagrant reminder of the realities lurking beneath, a spiteful ogre who goads a rambunctious Teddy Duchamp and reminds him in great detail of how his father was not the war hero his idealistic nature portrays, but a loony up in the nuthouse who almost burnt off his ear when he was an infant.
+Then we have the junkman himself, a flagrant reminder of the realities lurking beneath, an ogre who goads a rambunctious Teddy Duchamp and reminds him in great detail of how his father was not the war hero his idealistic nature portrays, but a loony up in the nuthouse who almost burnt off his ear when he was an infant.

-Although the sobering obstacles pile up as they are drawn toward their symbolic goal, the four kids manage to maintain a sense of the mercifully naive – particularly fat kid Verne and the self-destructive Teddy, whose attempted train dodge reveals his own woes in a way that he is clearly unconscious of.
-Their isolation is very much suppressed beneath issues of dubious prominence, such as who would win in a fight between Mighty Mouse and Superman, while the true identity of cartoon character Goofy remains a topic of almost scholastic interest.
-Contrarily, best friends Gordie and Chris are very much conscious of their unravelling world, sharing in bouts of well-meaning aggression and explicit sadness which elevates Chris’s role as the surrogate father of not only his closest friend, but of the whole gang.
+Although the sobering obstacles pile up as they are drawn toward their symbolic goal, the four kids manage to maintain a sense of the mercifully naive, particularly fat kid Verne and the self-destructive Teddy, whose attempted train dodge reveals his own woes in a way that clearly evades him.
+Their isolation is very much suppressed beneath issues of dubious prominence such as who would win in a fight between Mighty Mouse and Superman, while the true identity of cartoon character Goofy remains a topic of almost scholastic interest.
+Contrarily, best friends Gordie and Chris are very much conscious of their unravelling world, sharing in bouts of well-meaning aggression and explicit sadness that elevate Chris’ role as the surrogate father of not only his closest friend, but of the whole gang.